HongPong/Drupal-Strophe/README.txt

 -- CONFIGURATION --

-You have to choose a domain for your xmpp server, it may be a real domain, if you wont to use classical xmpp client, or a fake one if you only wont to use it inside Drupal.
+You have to choose a domain for your xmpp server.
+It may be a real domain, if you wont to use classical xmpp client, or a fake one if you only want to use it inside Drupal.

-Ejabberd
+ * Ejabberd

-Install and configure an Ejabberd with drupal authentification
+Install and configure an Ejabberd with drupal authentification.

 Set your domain.
 Here, I use a fake domain : tchat.tld